Electrochemical reaction mechanism: Electrocatalysis

-[MLn]+ + H+ → [HMLn]2+ C

-2[HMLn]2+ → 2[MLn]2+ + H2 C

 Pathway 1 is described as an ECECC while pathway 2 would be described as an ECC.
 If the catalyst was being considered for solid support, pathway 1 which requires a single metal center to function would be a viable candidate.
 In contrast, a solid support system which separates the individual metal centers would render a catalysts that operates through pathway 2 useless, since it requires a step which is second order in metal center.
 Determining the reaction mechanism is much like other methods, with some techniques unique to electrochemistry.
 In most cases electron transfer can be assumed to be much faster than the chemical reactions.
 Unlike stoichiometric reactions where the steps between the starting materials and the rate limiting step dominate, in catalysis the observed reaction order is usually dominated by the steps between the catalytic resting state and the rate limiting step.

 "Following" physical transformations

 During potential variant experiments, it is common to go through a redox couple in which the major species is transformed from a species that is soluble in the solution to one that is insoluble.
 This results in a nucleation process in which a new species plates out on the working electrode.
 If a species has been deposited on the electrode during a potential sweep then on the return sweep a stripping wave is usually observed.